Greek Landmarks Off the Beaten Path to Visit

 Powered by GetYourGuide

-Greek Landmarks Off the Beaten Path in Crete
+Greek Landmarks Off the Beaten Path: Crete

-Among thousands of Greek Islands, Crete not only is the largest island but also has the largest population.
-So large, in fact, the island, plus a few small islands and islets, comprise an entire Region of Greece.
+Crete is so large, in fact, the island, along with a few small islands and islets, comprise an entire Region of Greece.

 Asterousia Mountains